Medical Cannabis and Breast Pain

 Breast Pain Mastalgia, Medical Cannabis

-Oral paracetamol and/or ibuprofen may be helpful.
-Creams and gels containing nonsteroidal anti-inflammatory medications are also recommended as first-line treatments.
+Over-the-counter painkillers like paracetamol or ibuprofen may help manage symptoms.
+Creams or gels containing anti-inflammatory medications can also be effective and are recommended as first-line treatments.

 Specialist Treatments